conan-io/conan-center-index/docs/faqs.md

 - Non-Determinstic `package-id`

-With version ranges the newest compatible package may yeild a different package-id then the one built and published by ConanCenter resulting in fustrating error "no binaries found".
+With version ranges the newest compatible package may yield a different package-id than the one built and published by ConanCenter resulting in frustrating error "no binaries found".
 For more context see [this excellent explanation](https://github.com/conan-io/conan-center-index/pull/8831#issuecomment-1024526780).

 - Build Reproducibility